tharumbun/cactus/src/content/post/travel-agency-in-phnom-penh.md

 ---
 title: "5 travel agencies in Phnom Penh"
-date: "2023-01-15"
-categories:
-  - "blog"
+publishDate: "28 May 2023"
+description: You might want to use a travel agency when planning your trip
+tags: ["blog"]
 ---

-You might want to use a travel agency when planning your trip:

 **Convenience**